borntofrappe/fullstack-d3/README.md

 });
 ```

 With the `on` keyword the library attaches event handlers to the selected element.
-With `null` instead of a callback function, it is then possible to destroy said handlers.
+By passing `null` instead of a callback function it is possible to stop listening for the event.

 ```js
 rectangles.on("mouseenter", null);
 ```

-The `dispatch` method finally allows to execute the code of the input event handler.
+Finally and with the `dispatch` method it is possible to execute the code of the input event handler.

 ```js
 rectangles.dispatch("mouseenter").on("mouseenter", null);
 ```

-In this instance, the logic described in the callback function is executed before removing the associated handler.
+In this instance, the logic described in the callback function is executed once before removing the event.

 ### Bar Chart